-14. Q: Will a summary of ONAP calls with Tribes and TDHEs be provided?
+27. Q: Will a summary of ONAP calls with Tribes and TDHEs be provided?

 A: Yes.
-The recordings and summaries of the calls will be posted to CodeTalk.
+The recordings and summaries of the calls will be posted to Code Talk.
 Many of the questions raised on the call are featured in this FAQ.
 Additional information will be issued on supplemental funding, reporting extensions, and adjustments to operations due to the pandemic.

-15. Q: Tribes and TDHEs administering an Indian Housing Block Grant (IHBG) program are concerned that they are going to lose a substantial amount of program income because many assisted families are not able to go to work and earn an income to pay rent due to the impact by COVID-19.
+28. Q: Tribes and TDHEs administering an Indian Housing Block Grant (IHBG) program are concerned that they are going to lose a substantial amount of program income because many assisted families are not able to go to work and earn an income to pay rent due to the impact by COVID-19.
 What can Tribes and TDHEs do?

 A: HUD understands that the current crisis is having a severe impact on all IHBG recipients' ability to conduct and fund operations.
 The Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") (Pub.
 L. 116-136, enacted March 27, 2020) does provide additional IHBG funding that HUD will make available as soon as possible.
 This funding must be used by IHBG recipients to prevent, prepare for, and respond to COVID-19, including to maintain normal operations and fund eligible affordable housing activities under Native American Housing and Self-Determination Act (NAHASDA) during the period that the program is impacted by COVID-19.
-Further guidance regarding eligible uses of IHBG funding will be included in the forthcoming Implementation Notices.
-HUD will soon issue guidance clarifying the eligible uses and implementation considerations of the IHBG funding provided under the CARES Act and expects that this additional funding will help IHBG recipients as they work to maintain sound operations during these challenging times.
+Further guidance regarding eligible uses of IHBG funding is included in the IHBG-CARES Implementation Notice.

-16. Q: Can Tribes and TDHEs use NAHASDA-assisted units, including Formula Current Assisted Stock (FCAS) units, to quarantine individuals diagnosed with COVID-19?
+29. Q: Can Tribes and TDHEs use NAHASDA-assisted units, including Formula Current Assisted Stock (FCAS) units, to quarantine individuals diagnosed with COVID-19?